 Kinship Care is a program in which families caring for children of relatives may be eligible to receive financial assistance.
 Kinship Care representatives visit the home to learn why the child is not living with the parent and make sure that the living arrangements are safe.
 Professional Services Group, Inc. administers the program for Milwaukee County.
 The program is designed to help financially support a child who resides outside of his or her own home, either temporarily or for the long term, with the relative (such as an adult brother or sister, a first cousin, a nephew or niece, an uncle or aunt or a grandparent, among others).
-Under Kinship Care, relatives caring for related children are eligible to receive $254 per month for each child.
+Under Kinship Care, relatives caring for related children are eligible to receive $300 per month for each child.
+This amount will be increased in January 2024.
 The child’s placement with a relative can be an informal voluntary placement, or the result of a children’s court order.

 There are three basic eligibility requirements for Kinship Care: